An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Abstract

 \section{Abstract}

-The Korteweg-de Vries (KdV) equation serves as a foundational model in nonlinear wave physics, describing the balance between dispersive spreading and nonlinear steepening that gives rise to solitons.
-This article introduces \texttt{sangkuriang}, an open-source Python library for solving this equation using Fourier pseudo-spectral spatial discretization coupled with adaptive high-order time integration.
-The implementation leverages just-in-time (JIT) compilation for computational efficiency while maintaining accessibility for instructional purposes.
-Validation encompasses progressively complex scenarios including isolated soliton propagation, symmetric two-wave configurations, overtaking collisions between waves of differing amplitudes, and three-body interactions.
-Conservation of the classical invariants is monitored throughout, with deviations remaining small across all test cases.
-Measured soliton velocities conform closely to theoretical predictions based on the amplitude-velocity relationship characteristic of integrable systems.
-Complementary diagnostics drawn from information theory and recurrence analysis confirm that computed solutions preserve the regular phase-space structure expected for completely integrable dynamics.
-The solver outputs data in standard scientific formats compatible with common analysis tools and generates visualizations of spatiotemporal wave evolution.
-By combining numerical accuracy with practical accessibility on modest computational resources, \texttt{sangkuriang} offers a platform suitable for both classroom demonstrations of nonlinear wave phenomena and exploratory research into soliton dynamics.
+The Korteweg--de Vries (KdV) equation is a foundational model in geophysical fluid dynamics (GFD), governing the propagation of long internal and surface gravity waves in stratified and shallow ocean environments where the interplay between nonlinear steepening and frequency-dependent dispersion gives rise to solitons.
+Although the analytical tractability of the KdV equation through inverse scattering is well established, systematic numerical exploration of multi-soliton interactions remains valuable for benchmarking solvers, probing conservation properties under varied oceanic initial conditions, and building intuition for more complex ocean wave phenomena.
+This article presents \texttt{sangkuriang}, an open-source Python library that solves the KdV equation using Fourier pseudo-spectral spatial discretization and adaptive eighth-order Runge--Kutta time integration.
+The implementation leverages just-in-time (JIT) compilation to achieve research-grade computational efficiency on standard hardware.
+The solver is validated through four progressively complex idealized scenarios motivated by oceanic wave dynamics: isolated soliton propagation, symmetric interactions, overtaking collisions, and three-body interactions.
+High-fidelity conservation of mass, momentum, and energy is demonstrated, with relative errors remaining below $\mathcal{O}(10^{-4})$ across all test cases.
+Measured soliton velocities align with theoretical predictions within 5\%, confirming the capture of the amplitude-dependent dispersion characteristic of oceanic solitary waves.
+Complementary diagnostics, including spectral entropy and recurrence quantification analysis (RQA), verify that the numerical solutions preserve the regular phase-space structure characteristic of integrable Hamiltonian systems.
+These results establish \texttt{sangkuriang} as a robust, lightweight platform for reproducible numerical investigation of idealized nonlinear dispersive wave dynamics relevant to coastal and ocean engineering applications.